Skip to content

 Label License

-URI dct_license_sm
+URI https://opengeometadata.org/ogm-aardvark/#license

 Obligation Optional

-Multivalued true
+Multivalued True

-Purpose To provide URI links to specific, known licenses
+Purpose To provide URI links to specific, known licenses.

 Commentary This field is only for URIs of known licenses.
 Do not enter a rightsstatement.org statement here, because those belong in the Rights field.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["https://creativecommons.org/licenses/by/4.0/"]
+Example Value ["https://creativecommons.org/licenses/by/4.0/"]

 Element Set DCMI